GoldmanDAO/quicky-evm/README.md

 - **Stack**: It also keeps track of the stack state after each opcode (👷‍♂️ in progress)

-- **Run Time Simulation**: It will execute the mnemonic against the stack, accepting jumps and opening new contexts simulating the Ethereum Vitual Machine (👷‍♂️ in progress)
+- **Simulation**: It will execute the mnemonic against the stack, accepting jumps and opening new contexts simulating EVM's runtime (👷‍♂️ in progress)

 - **More to come...**